McKinley Thompson Jr.: Ford and the Bronco

 In 1956, Thompson started working in what was known as Ford's "Advanced Studio" under Alex Tremulis where Thompson helped develop numerous automotive concepts.
 A notable example was the controversial Ford Gyron, which was revealed at the Detroit Auto Show in 1961.
 In 1962, he was awarded the Citizen of The Year award by the mayor of Detroit, Jerome Cavanaugh.
-In 1963, Thompson began conceptual sketches along with other designers for the Ford Bronco, which was to compete with the existing Jeep CJ-5 and International Harvester Scout.
+In 1963, Thompson began conceptual sketches along with other designers for the Ford Bronco, which was to compete with the existing Jeep CJ-5 and International Scout.
 He completed sketches that would prove to be influential to the final design of the first generation Bronco.

 The Warrior

 Thompson proposed an idea to Ford in 1965 for an all-terrain vehicle, it was initially the first of series of cars that would serve developing nations in Africa.
-The Warriors main purpose was to help the advancements of economies, transportation, and address the needs in third world countries.
+The Warrior's main purpose was to help the advancements of economies, transportation, and address the needs in third world countries.
 McKinley Thompson envisioned the Warrior being a cost efficient car in order to be mass produced, the mass production of the Warrior would help third world countries with job opportunities.
 The Warrior was planned to be made of Royalex plastic.
 Ford declined to work on the project in 1967, when they believed the car would not sell enough units to make a profit for the company.
 Thompson ultimately decided to build it in his garage.
 He built a prototype based on the Renault R-10 in 1969, and continued working on the prototype into the 1970s.
 Planning on the Warrior stopped in 1979.